 - More than 6 in 10 non-melanoma skin cancer deaths are in men.

-- Overall, 9 in 10 people diagnosed with malignant melanoma survive their disease for at least ten years.
+- 9 in 10 (90%) people diagnosed with malignant melanoma skin cancer in England and Wales survive their disease for ten years or more (2010-11).

 - 86% (90% in males and 82% in females) of malignant melanoma skin cancer cases each year in the UK are linked to major lifestyle and other risk factors.

 - A person’s risk of developing skin cancer depends on many factors, including age, genetics, and exposure to risk factors (including some potentially avoidable lifestyle factors).

 - Ultraviolet (UV) radiation from the sun is the main potentially avoidable risk factor for skin cancer, linked to an estimated 86% of malignant melanoma cases in the UK.

 - UV radiation from sunbeds, ionising radiation, certain occupational exposures, and certain medical conditions and medications cause skin cancer.

 - Skin cancer risk varies with skin type, hair and eye colour, and number of moles.

 - 'Two-week wait’ referral is the most common route to diagnosis of skin cancer.

 - ‘Two-week wait’ standards are met by all countries, and ’31-day wait’ and ’62-day wait’ are met by all but Northern Ireland for skin cancer.